Noelle Clark - Author

-Noelle Clark is an Australian author of contemporary romance novels, rural romance, and historical fiction.
-Her books weave romance, intrigue, and adventure into colourful and interesting settings.
-They feature characters who deal with love and loss; and who experience the often difficult facets of life, such as forgiveness and redemption.
+Noelle Clark is an Australian author of Australian fiction, contemporary romance novels, and historical fiction.
+Her books feature characters who deal with love and loss; and who experience the often difficult facets of life, such as forgiveness and redemption.

-Noelle is a member of Queensland Writers Centre; YON Beyond Writing Group; Romance Writers of Australia; and Australian Romance Readers Association, and is currently published by Stop Press Publishing.
+Noelle is a proud member of Australian Rural Fiction; Queensland Writers Centre; Bathing Beauties Writing Group; YON Beyond Writing Group; Romance Writers of Australia; and Australian Romance Readers Association.
+She is currently published independently by Stop Press Publishing.

 Questions and feedback are always welcome, so please use the 'Contact me' tab to get in touch.
 Thanks for visiting.